ravenloue/MammothChatbotTutorial/README.md

 ### Continued development

+- 2023
+  - January 20
+    - Added a screenshot and a link to the readme file
-- January 16, 2023
+  - January 16
     - I finished the tutorial and added comments as I went along to explain functionality.
 I might come back to this later with more CSS or to learn more about Bootstrap

 ### Useful resources